dynamoose/dynamoose/docs/api/Schema.md

 ### get: function | async function

-You can use a get function on an attribute to be run whenever retrieving a document from DynamoDB.
-This function will only be run if the item exists in the document.
+You can use a get function on an attribute to be run whenever retrieving a item from DynamoDB.
+This function will only be run if the item exists in the item.
 Dynamoose will pass the DynamoDB value into this function and you must return the new value that you want Dynamoose to return to the application.

 ```js
 {